WRECK-d/wreckd-website/content/about/index.md

 We are part of nature, not separate.
 We embrace the challenge.
 In the hills, we respect the ngahere and whenua.
-We Back each other.
+We back each other.

 ## Committee